voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 Two hundred years ago, it wasn't possible.
 Even today, we live busy lives, and there's just too much to keep up with.

 And so our current solution is to elect dedicated political representatives.
-Instead of expecting everyone to know the ins-and-outs of policies to vote on, we give the work to a small number of full-time legislators: 535 in our country of 300 million.
+Instead of expecting everyone to know the ins-and-outs of policy, we give the work to a small number of legislators: 535 in our country of 300 million.

 **This helps with our issue of not enough time to stay informed, but [introduces new problems](/assets/article_images/2016-09-21-what-is-liquid-democracy/congressional-approval-history.png):**

 1. We may disagree with our choices of candidates, who don't always match our views.
-2. We may feel trapped by a polarizing two-party system, entrenched by winner-take-all elections.
+2. We may feel trapped by a polarizing two-party system.
-3. And perhaps worst of all, elections centralize power, creating massive targets for corruption. ([Even the President admits this.](https://www.youtube.com/watch?v=e4tHW9_bb08))
+3. And perhaps worst of all, politicians are too susceptible to corruption. ([The President explained how](https://www.youtube.com/watch?v=e4tHW9_bb08).)

 #### Liquid democracy can solve all three.